 The Student Union Exhibition series includes between 10 to 12 full exhibitions per academic year, with additional pop-up exhibitions.

 Selected exhibitors will display their work as a solo or group-organized show in the Student Union Gallery on the second floor of the Student Union Building.

 Remember, you have a whole gallery to work with!

-The gallery footprint is included below to serve as a reference when you are planning your application.
+The gallery footprint is included to the left of this page to serve as a reference when you are planning your application.
 Feel free to visit the gallery space in person to envision how your work may appear within the space.
 Other spaces may be available for a “pop-up” style exhibition as available and identified by Student Union staff.
 A wide range of gallery equipment and display panels is provided to exhibitors, subject to availability and condition.
 Applicants selected for exhibition will meet with the Student Union staff to determine optimal configuration and to discuss equipment needs.
-Each exhibition will feature a vinyl exhibition title, to be designed, placed, and installed by university staff on the southwest entrance.
+Each exhibition will feature a vinyl exhibition title, to be designed, placed, and installed by university staff within the gallery space.